Obrelix/.net-Google-Drive-API-v3-File-Handling/README.md

 Deleting files from Goolge Drive

 Searching files in Google Drive

+Generating the Md5 Checksum hash for the uploading files in order to compare it with the hash of google drive files and warning the user that the file already exist in the Drive.

 Creating a Batch file for the upload, to add it in Windows Scheduler and run the application with arguments.